AmrGomaa3/data_structures/README.md

 # Data Structures

-A collection of hand-written C++ data structures focused on low-level control, explicit memory management, and performance optimizations.
+A collection of C++ implementations of care data structures focused on low-level control, manual memory management, raw pointer manipulations and performance optimizations.
+Avoids the use of STL containers.
 Each module includes:

 - a clean implementation
 - targeted optimizations